deep-spin/MF2/README.md

 # Movie Facts and Fibs (MF²): A Benchmark for Long Movie Understanding

+## Warning

+Part of this branch were adapted for anonymization purposes.
+Here are the most relevant changes:

+- To run the experiments you will need to source the data from local CSV files rather than HuggingFace Similarly, you will have to download the raw video files by yourself.

+> [!WARNING]
+> Do not use this branch as a reference for forks.
+We will delete it once its anonymization purpose ends.

 ## Download the MF2 Dataset

 To download the MF2 dataset into the `data/` folder, follow these steps: